Natalie Hutchins: Political career

 Hutchins was a senior advisor to the former Premier of Victoria, Steve Bracks and Chief of Staff and to the former Minister of Education, Mary Delahunty.
 Long considered by Labor as a future Member of Parliament, Hutchins' name was proposed in June 2000 for preselection for the Victorian Federal Seat of Isaacs following the death of the sitting member Greg Wilton.
 In 2006, her name was briefly mentioned as a preselection candidate for the NSW state seat of Blue Mountains following the move of Bob Debus to the Federal Parliament.

 In 2009, following the retirement of George Seitz, who had held the seat for Labor since 1982, Hutchins was endorsed by Labor's National Executive as the candidate for Keilor in the 2010 Victorian state election.
 Hutchins was subsequently elected and was appointed as Shadow Parliamentary Secretary for Public Transport in a February 2012 reshuffle.
 On 19 February 2013, she was promoted to the Shadow Cabinet as Shadow Minister for Industrial Relations, Ports, Freight & Logistics.

 After Labor's win in the 2014 state election, Hutchins was appointed as Minister for Local Government, Industrial Relations and Aboriginal Affairs.
 After Fiona Richardson died in August 2017, Hutchins took over Richardson's roles as Minister for Women and the Prevention of Family Violence in September 2017, but relinquished the local government portfolio.

 After the 2018 state election, Hutchins asked not to be reappointed to the ministry, so that she could spend more time with her children following the recent death of her husband and former Senator Steve Hutchins.
 Hutchins returned to the ministry in June 2020 when she was appointed as Minister for Corrections, Youth Justice, Crime Prevention and Victim Support.

 In June 2022, Hutchins was appointed as Minister for Education and for the second time, as Minister for Women.

+On 16 October 2025, Hutchins announced that she would not recontest her seat at the 2026 Victorian state election.